 Some submissions stated that there is insufficient evidence to suggest a benefit from fluoride.
 However, there is a very large body of evidence demonstrating that increased fluoride intake can decrease the prevalence of dental caries.
 The World Health Organization has classified the strength of this evidence as 'convincing' (World Health Organization, 2003).
 Water fluoridation and its contribution to the reduction of dental caries has also been described as one of the top 10 best public health measures in the United States in the twentieth century (Centres for Disease Control and Prevention, 1999).
 There are many studies from Australia and New Zealand in the published literature showing lower rates of dental caries in areas where water is fluoridated.
-Some of these studies are outlined below.

-Due to its role in dental health, fluoride is considered an essential nutrient by the NHMRC and the New Zealand Ministry of Health (NZMoH) (NHMRC and NZ MoH, 2006).
+Due to its role in dental health, fluoride is considered an essential nutrient by the NHMRC and the MoH (NHMRC and NZ MoH, 2006).